 The Chemical Engineering Scientific Topic Areas operating within the Department is ranked within the top five nationally.
 The University of Salerno’s Powder Technology group has been active since the establishment of the Faculty of Engineering in 1983.
 This group has gained competences and international recognition excelling in the field of fluidization, powder handling and powder mechanics characterization.

-Process Systems Enterprise (a Siemens business) is a provider of advanced modelling technology and model-based services to the process and energy industries and their technology suppliers.
+Formerly Process Systems Enterprise, this arm of Siemens provides advanced modelling technology and model-based services to the process and energy industries and their technology suppliers.
 PSE's gPROMS Advanced Process Modelling (APM) software is used for modelling, simulation and optimisation of continuous and batch plants and operations in the process industries.

 PSE has close ties to key industrial players in the formulated products industries and has been and is actively involved in and/or leading a number of collaborations and innovation projects such as Systems-based Pharmaceutics (SbP) and ADDoPT (Advanced Digital Design of Pharmaceutical Therapeutics).